evilmartians/lefthook/docs/configuration.md

 ## Hook name

-Commands and scripts are defined for git hooks.
-You can defined a hook for all hooks listed in [this file](../internal/config/available_hooks.go).
+Contains settings for the git hook (commands, scripts, skip rules, etc.).
+You can define a hook setting for all hooks listed [here](../internal/config/available_hooks.go).

 ### `files` (global)